 - College Level Examination Program (CLEP),

 - College Board Advanced Placement Examination Program (AP),

-- Certain established departmental examinations (administered by TREC or by the relevant academic department)
+- Certain established departmental examinations (administered by TEMC or by the relevant academic department)

-Credit established in this manner through TREC will be recorded as “credit only” (CR) on the transcript and will not affect the GPA, except that Texas State recognizes superior scores for CLEP exams in French, German, and Spanish language by awarding letter grades of A or B according to the Credit & Grade Awarding Table (http://tllg.net/Zbzr).
-Letter grades for the French, German, and Spanish language CLEP exams are optional and may be recorded as CR at the student’s request.
+Credit established in this manner through TEMC will be recorded as “credit only” (CR) on the transcript and will not affect the GPA, except that Texas State recognizes superior scores for CLEP exams in French, German, and Spanish language by awarding letter grades of A or B. Letter grades for the French, German, and Spanish language CLEP exams are optional and may be recorded as CR at the student’s request.

-Evidence of credit by any examination must be evaluated by TREC before it can be entered on a transcript.
-Additional information on this and other TREC services are available at the TREC web site.
+Evidence of credit by any examination must be evaluated by TEMC, before it can be entered on a transcript.
+Additional information on this and other TEMC services is available on the TEMC website.